EN

 Estimated cost: ₱1,500,000 – ₱1,800,000

-Through-the-floor home lifts are designed for compact homes such as townhouses and bungalows.
+Through-the-floor home lifts (affordable home elevator) are designed for compact homes such as townhouses and bungalows.
+This type represents one of the more affordable home elevators in the Philippines for many urban homes.
 They require minimal space, often as small as one square meter, making them one of the most affordable home lift options in the Philippines.

 These lifts travel through a simple floor opening rather than a full shaft, which keeps installation work light.
 They are ideal for two-storey homes where stairs have become difficult to use, especially for older family members.